oblique63/EventCommander/README.md

 event_bus.signal(new MyEventType()); // doSomething() will be called
 ```

+##### Conventions
+Throughout this doc, properties/methods of classes will be listed like so: `property_or_method : [modifiers] Type/ReturnType`

 #### EventHandler
-* A function that accepts an `Event`, and is meant to be called whenever an event of the appropriate type is fired.
+A function that accepts an `Event`, and is meant to be called whenever an event of the appropriate type is fired.

 #### EventListener
 * `listening_to : Type` - Property that lists what type of `Event` the listener is listening to.